-CHISPA is the second of three programs under the umbrella of USLAF’s Mazorca Initiative.
+CHISPA is the second program under the umbrella of USLAF’s Mazorca Initiative.
 In this series of mini virtual studio visits, Latinx visual artists from a range of backgrounds were invited to record short videos responding to a set of prompts asking them to state their name and where they are currently based, choose an artwork to reflect on, and respond to the question, “What does the ‘X’ in Latinx art mean to me?”
 Like the chispa (spark) that inspires its name, CHISPA artists’ “hot takes” shed light on the issues that animate their respective practices and on the real-life and symbolic significance, possibilities, and limitations of the ‘X,’ underscoring the complexity and multifaceted nature of working and thriving as a Latinx artist in 2021.

 CHISPA artists were nominated by USLAF’s external Mazorca advisory board, consisting of curators, artists, and academics from around the country.